 Although it’s important for many financial areas, this process is especially relevant to taxes, owing to the constant evolution and updating of tax laws.
 Regular monitoring of tax-related risks should help ensure that the board remains comfortable with the outcomes of the company’s ever-evolving tax-planning initiatives.

 Because tax-planning initiatives present the company with both risks and rewards, boards must encourage management to evaluate any potential tax savings against any associated tax-related risks.

 Reputational management is another driver for boards to build tax planning into ERM strategies.
-As Deloitte says in its briefing paper, Tax Risk Transformation: Optimizing and enhancement of Tax Risk Management, “risks to reputation and brand may arise from negative attention from the media and nongovernmental organizations (NGOs), even when a company’s tax policies are appropriate and in compliance.
-Executives now recognize tax as a strategic risk, with respondents to the global influence and growing awareness of BEPS among investors, customers, and other stakeholders.”
+Risks to reputation and brand may arise from negative attention from the media and nongovernmental organizations (NGOs), even when a company’s tax policies are appropriate and in compliance.
+Executives now recognize tax as a strategic risk, with respondents to the global influence and growing awareness of BEPS among investors, customers, and other stakeholders.

-Meanwhile, Deloitte adds that most organizations maintain a team of tax specialists that is small, relative to the complexities of the task.
+Meanwhile, finance experts feel that most organizations maintain a team of tax specialists that is small, relative to the complexities of the task.
 Although tax is among the organizations’ heaviest users of financial data, the data available to tax-risk managers and overseers may be inadequate.
-In addition, “methods of managing tax risk, particularly the operational, reputational, and strategic aspects of tax risk, may be underdeveloped relative to those for financial reporting and tax compliance risks.”
+In addition, methods of managing tax risk, particularly the operational, reputational, and strategic aspects of tax risk, may be underdeveloped relative to those for financial reporting and tax compliance risks.